Click here to learn about local plastic surgeons

 Types of Breast Reconstruction

-Current breast reconstruction clinical trials are looking at new types of implants that may be beneficial for breast reconstruction.
+Current breast reconstruction clinical trials are looking at new types of implants that may be beneficial for breast reconstruction, including highly cohesive silicone gel, aka gummy bear implants.

-Whatever implant you and your surgeon decide on, it is placed between layers of chest muscle, under breast skin that will be saved during the mastectomy.
+No matter which implant you and your surgeon decide on, it will be placed between layers of chest muscle, under breast skin that will be saved during the mastectomy.

-Some women can have the implant placed immediately if they have relaxed muscle tone and stretchy skin and your cancer surgeon is able to do a skin- and tissue-sparing mastectomy.
+Some women can have the implant placed immediately, namely those with relaxed muscle tone and stretchy skin, which may allow the cancer surgeons to do a skin- and tissue-sparing mastectomy.
 Women with tight chest skin and muscles, however, may need an expandable implant or a tissue expander, which is followed by a permanent implant in a two-stage operation.

 The TRAM flap procedure can be done in one of two ways.
 The pedicle flap involves leaving the flap attached to its original blood supply and tunneling it under the skin to the breast area.
 In contrast, a free flap means that the surgeon cuts the flap of skin, fat, blood vessels and muscle free from its original location and then attaches the flap to blood vessels in the chest area.